I/S

 I/S Journal Announces Publication of E-Democracy Issue

-I/S: A Journal of Law and Policy for the Information Society, a publication of The Ohio State University Moritz College of Law, is proud to announce the publication of its E-Democracy issue.
-Through its lead editors Rachel Burlage and Sarah Rahter, I/S Journal collaborated closely with local and international authors to publish this issue examining cross-disciplinary research on digital governance.
-The E-Democracy issue addresses specifically how new technologies can step in to facilitate the robust public deliberation so lacking in twentieth-century representative democracies.
-Learn More
+I/S: A Journal of Law and Policy for the Information Society, a publication of The Ohio State University Moritz College of Law, is proud to announce the publication of its Learn More

 Professors Shane, Swire Named to Obama-Biden Transition Teams